Eating Disorders - management of

 In children and adolescents, the potential for significant growth retardation, pubertal delay or interruption, and peak bone-mass reduction means that treatment needs to occur early.
 While the presence of amenorrhoea is an important diagnostic feature for anorexia nervosa in post-menarcheal girls, it may be a developmentally inappropriate criterion in young girls, in whom a history of delay in onset of puberty (or pubertal arrest) may be important.
 Approximately 10% of young people with eating disorders are male.

-It is important to realize that a normal BMI does not exclude a serious eating disorder.
+It is important to realise that a normal BMI does not exclude a serious eating disorder.
 An individual who has previously been overweight and then lost weight rapidly, may have dangerous nutritional and physiological deficiencies despite having a normal BMI.

 On the other hand, weight loss is not necessarily present in younger adolescents with the disorder.
 They can instead have failure to achieve expected weight gain during a period of growth.
 The DSM-IV criteria specifies that weight should be <85% of expected weight for height, however, this may lead to an underestimate of the severity of low weight in younger children in whom linear growth has also been affected.